-Professor Sir Christopher Snowden is President and Vice-Chancellor of the University of Southampton, Guildford, UK and a distinguished engineer with wide experience of the international microwave and semiconductor industry.
+Professor Sir Christopher Snowden a distinguished engineer with wide experience of the international microwave and semiconductor industry.
+He was previously President and Vice-Chancellor of the University of Southampton (2015-19) and University of Surrey (2005-2015).
 He was Vice-President of the Royal Academy of Engineering and Chaired the Academy’s Engineering Policy Group from 2008-2013.
 He was President of the Institute of Engineering and Technology for 2009-10.

-Sir Christopher is a member of the Prime Minister’s advisory Council for Science and Technology.
-He is a member of the governing body of the UK’s Technology Strategy Board and was a member of the Council of the Engineering and Physical Sciences Research Council for six years.
-He is vice-president of Universities UK and Chaired the UUK Employability, Business and Industry Policy Committee for 5 years.
-He is a member of the Council for Industry and Higher Education and the Defence Scientific Advisory Council.
-He was Chair of Higher Education Research Opportunities (HERO) Ltd from 2006-8.
-He is a Patron of Surrey Youth Focus.
-He was the Chair of the Daphne Jackson Trust from 2005-9.
-He was a Governor of the Royal Surrey Count Hospital NHS Trust.
+Sir Christopher was a member of the Prime Minister’s advisory Council for Science and Technology until 2016 and was a member of the governing body of the UK’s Technology Strategy Board (Innovate UK) as well as a member of the Council of the Engineering and Physical Sciences Research Council for six years.
+He was President of Universities UK from 2013-15 and Vice-President and Chair of UUK’s Employability, Business and Industry Policy Committee for five years.
+He was a member of the Council for Industry and Higher Education and Chair of Higher Education Research Opportunities (HERO) Ltd from 2006-8.
+He has previously been a Patron of Surrey Youth Focus and was Chair of the Daphne Jackson Trust from 2005-9.
+He was a Governor of the Royal Surrey County Hospital NHS Trust.

-He holds a number of awards from the Royal Academy of Engineering and the IEEE.
-He has published 8 books and over 300 technical papers.
+He holds a number of awards from the Royal Academy of Engineering, the European Microwave Association and the IEEE.
+He has received Honorary Degrees from the universities of Leeds, Surrey, Strathclyde and City.
+He has published 8 books and over 350 technical papers.